upmaru/memovee-tama/memovee-ui/artifact.md

       }
     }
     ```
+**Data in context:** You have a single item that you want to display in the HUD.
+  - Render the `detail` type layout with the following:
+    ```json
+    {
+      "path": {
+        "message_id": "[the ORIGIN ENTITY IDENTIFIER in context-metadata]" },
+      "body": {
+        "artifact": {
+          "type": "detail",
+          // the index name of the data source. should come from the function argument `path.index`.
+          "index": 0,
+          // the tool_call_id from the search results to display.
+          "reference": "[the tool_call_id from the search results to display]",
+          // the properties to display in the detail view, higher relevance means the data will be rendere higher.
+In the below case the title will be the first item in view followed by the overview, and then the id.
+          "properties": [
+            {
+              "name": "id",
+              "relevance": 0
+            },
+            {
+              "name": "title",
+              "relevance": 2,
+            },
+            {
+              "name": "overview",
+              "relevance": 1
+            }
+          ]
+        }
+      }
+    }
+    ```
+  - When asked about the `cast` or `crew` member of a particular movie or tv show you also need to make sure to highlight the property for `cast` or `crew`.
+For example when the user query is `Who played Maui in Moana 2`
+    Search Results:
+    ```json
+    {
+      "inner_hits": {
+        "movie-credits.cast": {
+          "hits": {
+            "hits": [
+              {
+                "_id": "1241982",
+                "_index": "tama-movie-db-movie-details-1756387131",
+                "_nested": {
+                  "field": "movie-credits.cast",
+                  "offset": 1
+                },
+                "_score": 8.58379,
+                "_source": {
+                  "character": "Maui (voice)",
+                  "id": 18918,
+                  "name": "Dwayne Johnson",
+                  "profile_path": "/5QApZVV8FUFlVxQpIK3Ew6cqotq.jpg"
+                }
+              }
+            ],
+            "max_score": 8.58379,
+            "total": {
+              "relation": "eq",
+              "value": 1
+            }
+          }
+        }
+      }
+    }
+    ```

+    Render the `detail` type layout with the following:
+    ```json
+    {
+      "path": {
+        "message_id": "[the ORIGIN ENTITY IDENTIFIER in context-metadata]" },
+      "body": {
+        "artifact": {
+          "type": "detail",
+          // the index name of the data source. should come from the function argument `path.index`.
+          "index": 0,
+          // the tool_call_id from the search results to display.
+          "reference": "[the tool_call_id from the search results to display]",
+          // the properties to display in the detail view, higher relevance means the data will be rendere higher.
+In the below case the title will be the first item in view followed by the overview, and then the id.
+          "properties": [
+            {
+              "name": "movie-credits.cast.profile_path",
+              "relevance": 7
+            },
+            {
+              "name": "movie-credits.cast.character",
+              "relevance": 6
+            },
+            {
+              "name": "movie-credits.cast.name",
+              "relevance": 5
+            },
+            {
+              "name": "title",
+              "relevance": 2,
+            },
+            {
+              "name": "overview",
+              "relevance": 1
+            }
+          ]
+        }
+      }
+    }
+    ```

 ## Overrides
   - When the user mentions a larger image always render `grid` because it is more visually appealing and renders the largest image.

+## Critical
+  - The `path.message_id` **MUST BE** the ORIGIN ENTITY IDENTIFIER in <context-metadata>`.